hairlesshobo/jack-tools/md/rju-plumbing.md

 DESCRIPTION
 -----------
-jack-plumbing maintains a set of port connection rules and manages these as clients register ports with JACK.
+rju-plumbing maintains a set of port connection rules and manages these as clients register ports with JACK.
 Port names are implicitly bounded regular expressions and support sub-expression patterns.